Storybook Hill Series | Part 1 The day I found the house that would ultimately change the course of my life.

 We Thought We Were Going to Build

-Of course I immediately threw myself into the project because apparently I cannot experience a single life event without turning it into either content or a business opportunity.
+For a while, I became completely consumed by the idea of building.
+It sounds so fun, in theory.
+I immediately threw myself into the project because apparently I cannot experience a single life event without turning it into either content or a business opportunity.

 When the Dream Started Feeling Wrong

-We walked him through our grand vision.
+We walked him through our vision.

 The tear down.